piatra/blog/src/peer_to_peer_communication_using_peerJS_12_apr_2014.md

 * ### [Demo(s)](#demo)
 ----

-I've included peerJS in my project [kreator.js](http://piatra.github.io/kreator.js/) and now you can use your mobile phone to control the slides without any server involvment (bonus points).
+I've included peerJS in my project [kreator.js](http://piatra.github.io/kreator.js/) and now you can use your mobile phone to control the slides without any server involvement (bonus points).
 The setup is fairly easy and it works on most modern devices.

 ## Motivation <a name="motivation"></a>